ScottIsebrand/spirited/README.md

 # React Portfolio Project

 This project was assigned as part of my software engineering boot camp.
 Its purpose was to create a functioning MERN-stack (MongoDB/Mongoose
 Express, React, Node), single-page application (SPA) that communicates with the Express backend via AJAX and implements token-based authentication and navigation that responds to the login status of the user.
 For my app I created a liquor store, which used as a template a cloned "SEI Cafe" app that was coded in class by instructor Abraham Tavarez.
-My goal was to also include an administrator function and interface.
+My goal was to also include an administrator function and interface that would allow for at least adding products to the store.

 ## This Project Was Bootstrapped With...